yuhlearn/vidncnn/README.md

 ### Install:

+First of all run `git clone https://github.com/yuhlearn/vidncnn.git && cd vidncnn` to get started.

-Run the `install.sh` as superuser.
-If you don't have the APT package mager on your system, you first need to install the above packages excluding the ncnn implementations linked.
+Run the `install.sh` script as superuser, i.e. `sudo ./install.sh`.
+If you don't have the APT package mager on your system, you first need to make sure you have the following packages installed: `curl ffmpeg imagemagick rsync unzip util-linux wget`

 The install script will download and install the ncnn Vulkan implementations of Real-ESRGAN and RIFE as well as the `videnh` script and additional ERSGAN models from the Upscayl project automatically to `/user/local/`.

-The installation is guided and will let you download and install only the parts of the project you choose.
+The installation is guided and will let you choose only the parts of the project you want.

+It is safe to `git pull` new versions of the project and rerun the `install.sh` script in order to install new updates.

 ### Usage:
 ```